Past Exhibitions

 Buffalo Arts Studio Exhibitions Archive

-For nearly three decades Buffalo Arts Studio has been a leading exhibition space within the Western New York arts community.
+For over three decades Buffalo Arts Studio has been a leading exhibition space within the Western New York arts community.
 In that time, we have exhibited the work of hundreds of local, regional, and international artists.
 Please reference our year-by-year Exhibitions Archive below, and feel free to contact Buffalo Arts Studio’s Curator, Shirley Verrico (shirley@buffaloartsstudio.org), if you have any questions about past exhibitions.

 *This archive is currently a work in progress, please excuse any omissions.
 Any corrections on artists, exhibition dates, or further insight is welcome and should be directed to lauren@buffaloartsstudio.org